-The corporate name changes to Masters Gallery Foods, Inc. to better reflect the company’s diverse product portfolio and commitment to the fine art of cheese making.
+The corporate name changes to Masters Gallery Foods, Inc. better reflecting the company’s diverse product portfolio and commitment to the highest quality cheeses.

 Jeff Giffin, 17-year executive at Masters Gallery Foods, is appointed President and CEO.
 Jeff Gentine (Butch’s son), with 10 years of diverse company experience, is appointed Executive Vice President.

-Masters Gallery Foods doubles plant size again to more than 180,000 square feet, with four separate production rooms, expanded bulk and finished goods coolers, and a dedicated R&D center and test kitchen, employs almost 350.
+Masters Gallery Foods doubles plant size again to 170,000 square feet, with four separate production rooms, expanded bulk and finished goods coolers, and a dedicated R&D center and test kitchen.

 Adds snack cheese line and new shred equipment with gusset capabilities and acquires a stand alone warehousing facility outside of Plymouth.